 As has become a habit of mine, I looked for a high-level bar or café to see some views instead of paying for an observation deck.
 I managed to find one in John Hancock Tower!

 The Signature Room is on the 96th floor, which is actually two floors above the observation deck.
-A drink here will set you back between $10-$15, which is cheaper than the $20 you’d pay for 360 Chicago and you get a glass of beer or wine while you enjoy the view.
+A drink here will set you back between $10-$15, which is cheaper than what you’d pay for 360 Chicago, and you get a glass of beer or wine while you enjoy the view.

 We actually attempted to go to The Signature Room twice.
 The first time was on a Saturday night for sunset, which was a huge mistake as the line to get up was 1.5 hours long.
 We immediately gave up and instead came back on Tuesday at 11:30 AM.
 This time, we got in right away and were two of only a handful of people up there.